ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 ![Screenshot](images/menu-ui.png#center)

-Macroquad has a builtin system to display a graphical user interface where the look can easily be changed using PNG images.
+Macroquad has a built-in system to display a graphical user interface where the look can easily be changed using PNG images.
 We will use this to create a graphical main menu for our game.
 There will be quite a lot of code to define the look of the UI.
-However once that is done, it is very easy to use it.
+However, once that is done, it is very easy to use it.

 The menu will have a window centered on the screen with the text "Main menu" in the title bar.
 Inside the window there will be two buttons, one for "Play" and